 5. Refusing Access to the Child

 Refusing access to the child is never allowed for the simple fact that a parent isn’t paying support.
-If you’re the parent required to pay child support but are not able to make payments, this does not give the other parent the right to keep your child from you.
+If you’re the parent required to pay child support but cannot make payments, this does not give the other parent the right to keep your child from you.
 The only reason why a parent should keep a child from another parent is if he or she has reason to suspect danger.

 The courts will never refuse access to a child because you haven’t made a payment.
-The courts want there to be open access to your child to ensure that the child has an on-going relationship with both parents.
+The courts want there to be open access to your child to ensure that they have an on-going relationship with both parents.

 6. Every State has Different Guidelines